open-education-hub/binary-security/shellcodes/index.md

 ## 02. Tutorial: inspecting machine code

-We would also like to be able to do the reverse of this: given a file that contains a raw string of machine bode bytes, translate it back into readable assembly.
+We would also like to be able to do the reverse of this: given a file that contains a raw string of machine code bytes, translate it back into readable assembly.
 This is useful to check that our assembly process was correct, as well as for analyzing files that we did not create.

 In [the first session](../exploration-tools), we learned to disassemble using `objdump`.
 By default, `objdump` expects a proper `ELF` executable and complains about our raw file: